Audit Process

 After Each Audit

-Once all the fixes are applied and reviewed, upload the audit report to our repo.
+Once all the fixes are applied and reviewed, the project lead should upload the final audit report to our repo.

 If a valid high severity vulnerability was found, and this is the last expected audit for the project, **a post-mortem must be conducted and another audit of the same type must be scheduled**.
 These new audits follow the same process as any other audit.